• Home

 Tech Tutorials and Reviews

-IT4nextgen > Windows 10 > What is BSOD?
+IT4nextgen > Windows > What is BSOD?
 How to Fix Blue Screen of Death in Windows OS

 What is BSOD?
 How to Fix Blue Screen of Death in Windows OS

-Last Updated February 8, 2023 By Subhash D 1 Comment
+Last Updated January 15, 2025 By Subhash D 1 Comment

-The full form of BSOD is “blue screen of death” and indicates the crashing of your PC’s windows operating system.
+The full form of BSOD is “blue screen of death” and indicates the crashing of your PC’s Windows operating system.
 While working, you suddenly get a blue screen showing an error saying “Your PC ran into a problem and needs to restart….” and your system restarts without letting you save your current data.
-It is necessary to fix the BSOD error in the right way since it can lead to a loss of data and you may have to do a fresh windows installation.
+It is necessary to fix the BSOD error in the right way since it can lead to a loss of data and you may have to do a fresh Windows installation.

 Causes of BSOD